ragley/Ragleys-STR/README.md

 ## Troubleshooting
 You can reach me through the discord to help with troubleshooting, as well as talk with other people using the modpack.
-Feel free to join the discord at: https://discord.gg/xTr26KDndy
+Feel free to join the discord: https://discord.gg/xTr26KDndy

 ## Included Mod Highlights
 <details>